advename/bq-migrate/README.md

 Asynchronously reads the migration directory and returns a sorted list of Javascript or Typescript migration files.
 Returns a Promise that resolves to an array of sorted migration file names.

+## Todo
+I've built this package for personal use.
+However, If it should ever gain traction then I would consider adding:
+- tests
+- CJS/ESM dual build
+- rewrite in typescript and provide types
+- improved error reporting
+- repair failed migrations
+- ...?

 ## Disclaimer
 Please note that I am not responsible for any errors or issues that may arise from using this package.
 By using this package, you acknowledge that you are using it at your own risk and that I cannot be held accountable for any problems or damages that may occur as a result of using this v.
 Please ensure that you have adequate backups and precautions in place before implementing or using this package in any production or critical environments.